assyrianic/Tagha/README.md

  - popl - pops 4 bytes from TOS.
  - pops - pops 2 bytes from TOS.
  - popb - pops byte from TOS.
+ - popsp - pops 4 bytes from TOS and sets that as the current stack pointer.
+ - popip - pops 4 bytes from TOS and sets that as the current instruction pointer.

  - wrtl - writes 4 bytes to a memory address.
  - wrts - writes 2 bytes to a memory address.